pgao/HappyMeter/static/twitter/README.md

 **Model:**

-The three model classes are twitter.Status, twitter.User, and `twitter.DirectMessage`.
+The three model classes are `twitter.Status`, `twitter.User`, and `twitter.DirectMessage`.
 The API methods return instances of these classes.

 To read the full API for `twitter.Status`, `twitter.User`, or `twitter.DirectMessage`, run: